wp-plugins/securimage-wp-reg/readme.txt

 Tags: CAPTCHA, spam protection,register
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 0.02
+Stable tag: 0.03

 Securimage-WP-REG adds captcha ptotection from Securimage-WP plugin on register pages.

 == Description ==

-[Securimage-WP](https://www.phpcaptcha.org/download/wordpress-plugin/) utilizes the powerful CAPTCHA protection of [Securimage Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA") to add protection to your WordPress comment forms.
+[Securimage-WP](https://www.phpcaptcha.org/download/wordpress-plugin/) utilizes the powerful CAPTCHA protection of [Securimage Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA") which adds protection to your WordPress comment forms.
 Unfortunately, it didn't have option to be installed on user register page.
 Now you can just install Securimage-WP-REG, enable it - and you will have CAPTCHA on register page!

-Securimage-WP-REG adds captcha on register pages and fixes one little bug of Securimage-WP.
-I hope it will be fixed in future and I added option for it.
+So, Securimage-WP-REG adds captcha on register pages.

 Requirements:

-* [Securimage-WP](https://www.phpcaptcha.org/download/wordpress-plugin/) plugin installed and working.
+* [Securimage-WP-Fixed](http://wordpress.org/plugins/securimage-wp-fixed/) plugin installed and working.
 Ealier this plugin was available [here on plugins repository](http://wordpress.org/plugins/securimage-wp/) but something in wordpress plugin repository seems to be broken.
+If you need old version of this plugin, you can find int on [author page](https://www.phpcaptcha.org/download/wordpress-plugin/).

 == Installation ==